 My artwork is an amalgamation of my multi faceted background.
-I adumbrate drawings like an architect, seek dapple color with a painter’s eye, pharmacy capture compositions with the photographer’s quick lens, and weld forms together with a sculptor’s touch.
+I adumbrate drawings like an architect, dapple with color with a painter’s eye, capture compositions with the photographer’s quick lens, and weld forms together with a sculptor’s touch.

 Metal has become the main tool to expressing my visual vocabulary.
 Metal is very seductive for a multitude of reasons.
 Its pure structural strength, its fragility to bend, its ability to capture time in its inherent chemistry, its reflective nature and its ease of joining via the lucid quality of a weld.
 I also use welding as a means of drawing lines upon metal.